Russian launches to space from US, 1st time in 20 years - KESQ

 “Awesome!” radioed Mann.
 “That was a smooth ride uphill.
 You’ve got three rookies who are pretty happy to be floating in space right now.”

-They’re due to arrive at the space station Thursday, 29 hours after a noon departure from NASA’s Kennedy Space Center, and won’t be back on Earth until March.
+They’re due to arrive at the space station Thursday, 29 hours after departing from NASA’s Kennedy Space Center, and won’t be back on Earth until March.
 They’re replacing a U.S.-Italian crew that arrived in April.

 “I hope with this launch we will brighten up the skies over Florida a little bit for everyone,” Wakata said before the flight.